runrig-coop/hedgerows/index.md

 Among the agreements was a treaty obligation to uphold IP rights granted by other signatory nations.
-This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the genotypes of plants that Indian farmers had previously bred and cultivated.
+This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the genotypes of plants that Indian farmers had previously bred and cultivated.[^seattle]

 The threat was first revealed in the case of neem, a plant endemic to Southeast Asia.
 The neem seed produces an oil that can be used as a natural and highly